 There’s No Such Thing as a Dumb Question

 It might take a lifestyle adjustment, a strict regimen of mood-altering drugs, or even compassionate acceptance of nature taking its course.

-We hope that dog owners can find some comfort and inspiration in the cases described above.
-Whatever it takes, don’t lose hope and keep searching for a solution.
+We hope that dog owners can find some comfort and inspiration in the abovementioned cases.